-Lobo was certainly not the firstwho focused on this topic - but certainly the most prominent.
+Lobo was certainly not the first to focus on this topic - but certainly the most prominent.

 Fear of data loss

-So are Meanwhile, several cases are knownin which Google without notice simply an account with all the data therein, eg eMails, calendars, etc. locked or deleted - the people concerned simply had no access to them overnight and no way to download their data.
+Several cases are now known in which Google simply creates an account with all of the data contained therein without prior notice, e.g. eMails, calendars, etc. locked or deleted - the people concerned simply had no access to them overnight and no way to download their data.
 Add to that the numerous cases where services are simply discontinued - from the feed reader to Google Plus.

 Since I know of some companies that they are doing their project management or their communication via Facebook or Google, the constant fear of data loss hovers over the company like a sword of Damocles.
 And that data loss is everything, but not time-saving, certainly one or the other can sing a song.
 Blogging on a self-hosted page can save a lot of time this way.